Fancy.com: Features

-Contribution

-To contribute, users employ a tool known as a “bookmarklet” in their web browsers.
-On finding something interesting to share, users utilize the bookmarklet to select an image, describe it, and then add it to their personal feeds, it is automatically linked back to the page from where it was found.
-Users may also upload images, and describe them within the subcategories of either men, women, kids, pets, home, gadgets, art, food, media or other.
-Users can also “follow” others whose tastes they like.
-“Users who generate a lot of interest are rewarded with honorary titles like “editor” or “art director” for their curatorial prowess”.

-Fancy also has mobile applications for iPad, iPhone, Windows Phone and Android platforms.

 Fancy Box

 Fancy Box is a monthly subscription service in which users pay $39 to receive a box full of different products available from Fancy, worth an estimated total of $80 or more.
 Fancy allows for boxes to be customized by category, such as men's, women's, home, gadgets, media, and more.

 Gifting

 Fancy helps users find gift ideas through their “Gift” tab.
 Users can either send a Fancy Box worth $60, or browse for gift ideas by color or price, ranging from $1–20 to gifts $500+.
 Fancy also offers Gift Guides such as Back to School, For Him, Anniversary, and Winter Getaways.
 Lastly, users can view “Recommendations” for gifts by sending in a customized description of what they desire, and the individual designated to receive the gift.

 Promotions

 Users receive a credit of $1 for every friend that signs up, and $10 when that friend buys something within 60 days.